 Having plants in the home is more than just a current trend, it’s a way to improve mental and physical health.
 Filling your living and working areas with plants will soon have you feeling healthier, focusing better, breathing cleaner air and just being all-around happier.

 When you’re ready to spruce up your space, stop by Wickman’s Garden Village in Springfield.
 Wickman’s has an indoor plant area that is always changing.
-They have two full rooms of indoor plants ranging in size from baby starts all the way up to 10’ pots.
-From Fern Hanging Baskets to Orchids and African Violets, Wickman’s unique and revolving inventory always brings great surprise.
+They have two full rooms of indoor plants ranging in size from baby starts up to 10’ pots.
+From Fern Hanging Baskets to Orchids and African Violets, Wickman’s unique and revolving inventory always brings a great surprise.